 After obtaining his law degree, Paul clerked for the Alaska State Courts, and then for Judge H. Russell Holland of the United State District Court for the District of Alaska.
 While there, he gained experience on such diverse matters as Indian sovereignty rights, admiralty law, savings and loan defaults, and corporate bankruptcies.
 Before joining the firm in 2000, Paul practiced at another leading Northwest law firm where he worked on a wide variety of cases, ranging from the Exxon Valdez case and tobacco litigation to small pro bono disputes.
 In addition to his regular practice, Paul served as a member of the Oregon Board of Bar Examiners from 2001 to 2004.

 Away from the office, Paul has enjoyed participating in Olympic-style weightlifting for over a decade.
 In addition, he is a certified judge for the USA Weightlifting Federation.
-He organizes and runs meets, and judges Olympic-style weightlifting competitions several times a year in the Pacific Northwest.
+He organizes and runs meets, and judges Olympic-style weightlifting competitions in the Pacific Northwest.

 Admitted to Practice